Japan - Agriculture

 At a glance

-Japan's total official development assistance (ODA) for agriculture (including forestry and fishing) and rural development was US$1.2 billion in 2019, making Japan the second-largest donor to the sector among members of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC).
-This represents a 16% increase compared to 2018 when Japan spent US$1.0 billion of its ODA on this sector.
-Funding for agriculture and rural development represented 6% of Japan's total ODA in 2019, slightly below the DAC average of 7%.
+Japan’s total official development assistance (ODA) for agriculture (including forestry and fishing) and rural development was US$1.2 billion in 2020, making Japan the third-largest donor to the sector among members of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC).
+This represents a 4% decrease compared to 2019 levels.
+Funding for agriculture and rural development represented 6% of Japan’s total ODA in 2020, in line with the DAC average of 6%.

-Multilateral ODA to agriculture stood at US$373 million in 2019, representing 31% of total agriculture ODA.
-The main recipient was the World Bank's International Development Association (IDA); assessed contributions to IDA made up 67% of Japan's multilateral ODA to agriculture (US$250 million or 21% of total agriculture ODA).
-Other recipients included the African Development Fund (ADF), the International Bank for Reconstruction and Development (IBRD), and the Food and Agriculture Organization of the United Nations (FAO).
-Japan joined the Global Agriculture and Food Security Program (GAFSP) in 2012 and pledged US$30 million to GAFSP's private sector window.
+Multilateral ODA to agriculture stood at US$306 million in 2020, representing 26% of total agricultural ODA.
+The main recipient was the World Bank’s International Development Association (IDA); assessed contributions to IDA made up 43% of Japan’s multilateral ODA to agriculture (US$130 million, or 11% of total agriculture ODA).
+Other recipients included the Green Climate Fund, the Asian Development Bank (ADB), and the Food and Agriculture Organization of the United Nations (FAO).
+Japan joined the Global Agriculture and Food Security Program (GAFSP) in 2012 and pledged US$30 million to GAFSP’s private sector window.
 By the end of 2016, Japan had disbursed the full amount.
 No further pledges or disbursements have been made to GAFSP since that time.

 Japan’s bilateral agricultural ODA amounted to US$892 million in 2020, an increase of 4% from 2019 levels.
 Agricultural financial services received the largest share of bilateral funding (24% in 2020), followed by agricultural water resources (22%), agricultural development (8%), fishery development (7%), and rural development (7%).